Oil prices slip despite stronger economic outlook

 Oil prices dropped earlier this week after the Organization of the Petroleum Exporting Countries (OPEC) and allies, a group known as OPEC+, agreed to gradually ease oil output cuts from May.

-But analysts say the size of the increase is unlikely to have a major impact on market rebalancing.
+But analysts said the size of the increase was unlikely to have a major impact on market rebalancing.

 “The OPEC+ decision ... is not expected to jeopardise the oil rebalancing and hence the elevated price backdrop,” Brennock said.